 Koyo International Limited (the "Company" or "Koyo") has been listed on the Catalist of the SGX-ST since 2009 (the "Listing").
 Since our Listing, Koyo is always actively reviewing its businesses in search of new opportunities and markets with the aim of focusing on high value products and services with long term potential to complement its growth.
-Currently, the principal activities of Koyo and its subsidiaries (collectively, the "Koyo Group" or the "Group") can be broadly categorised into five core business segments.
-These include the 1) provision of mechanical and electrical ("M&E") engineering services; 2) supply of renewable energy and green products for building services; 3) property development and construction; 4) supply of construction materials and ancillary services related to it; and 5) the business of investments.
-For the financial year ended 31 December 2023 ("FY2023"), the Group focused on its core M&E engineering services while the other business activities were not significant.
+Currently, the principal activities of Koyo and its subsidiaries (collectively, the "Koyo Group" or the "Group") is principally focused on the provision of mechanical and electrical ("M&E") engineering services.

-PROVISION OF MECHANICAL AND ELECTRICAL ENGINEERING SERVICES
+(A) PROVISION OF MECHANICAL AND ELECTRICAL ENGINEERING SERVICES

-We offer a total solutions package which involves design, integration, build, implementation, test, commission and maintenance for our customers.
-This includes designing and installing of high and low-voltage electrical distribution systems, air conditioning and mechanical ventilation systems as well as fire protection systems.
-We also provide maintenance, repair and replacement services for commercial buildings, hotels, schools and libraries in Singapore.
+Koyo offers a total M&E solutions package which involves design, integration, build, implementation, test, commission and maintenance for our customers.
+This includes (i) designing and installing air conditioning and mechanical ventilation systems as well as fire protection systems under our Mechanical Engineering segment; (ii) designing and installing high and low-voltage electrical distribution systems under our Electrical Engineering segment; and (iii) provision of maintenance, repair and replacement services for commercial buildings, hotels, schools and libraries in Singapore under our Facilities Management segment.
 Our engineering designs and installation work are applicable to clients in the construction, marine, oil and gas, industrial and pharmaceutical industries.
-At Koyo, we aim to provide value to all customers by anticipating their every need and problem.
-This will allow us to provide our customers the best engineering solutions at the highest attainable standards, commensurating with the project requirements and budget.